Gavin-Sun555/Hotel-Management-System/README.md

 The structure of link list of randomly generated visitors are listed as following: check-invistors>number(0-3) (3means dorm alone))>name(string)->id(string)(2/3times for single room/double room)->key(int)->breakfast(int)->nights(int)//->price(int)(breakfast\*15+key\*1+nights\*20)

-## Contact
+## Contact and Copywrite
 If you have any adivices or feedbacks, please email to yansu@umich.edu with \[ github_feedback \].
 I will reply emails within two bussiness days.
+Since it is a open course project written on my own, there is no copywrites restriction on use or modify the code.